-Shopping for perfume is confusing.
-Smelling is the easy bit—understanding the poetic language of perfume notes isn’t.
-The ingredients list gives even less away as it often calls for David Attenborough levels of botanical knowledge (who even knows how to pronounce guaiac wood, let alone what it smells like?).
-Then you sniff a bewildering array of perfumes on blotting cards while the phrase ‘fragrance pyramid’ is bandied around by the sales assistant.
+Shopping for perfume can be confusing.
+Smelling is actually the easy bit—it's understanding the poetic language of perfume notes that's more complex.
+The ingredients list gives even less away, often calling for Attenborough levels of botanical knowledge (how does one pronounce guaiac wood, let alone know what it smells like?).
+Then you sniff a bewildering array of perfumes on blotting cards while the phrase "fragrance pyramid" is bandied around by a sales assistant.

-So, in this spirit we've delved into the complicated world of perfumery to help you understand everything from the difference between top and bottom notes to fragrance families, understanding what a fragrance pyramid is, what the most popular notes in perfumery are and why some scents last longer than others.
+On that note, we've delved into the complicated world of perfumery to help you understand everything from the difference between top and bottom notes to fragrance families.
+We've also explained what a fragrance pyramid actually is, what the most popular notes in perfumery are, and why some scents last longer than others.

 What is a fragrance pyramid?

 The bottom or base notes are heavier, darker, and warmer ingredients, which normally include woods or vanilla.
 They add depth and aren’t usually detectable until after the top notes have evaporated, anywhere between five and 15 minutes after application, but linger for hours afterward—a key component of the best long-lasting perfumes.

 Fragrance families are simply a way of grouping different perfume notes so it’s easier to classify a perfume.
 Emma South, Jo Malone London's fragrance and lifestyle expert says: “Fragrance families are a good place to start.
 You will have an emotional or sensory connection with a particular genre of scent.
 You may find you are drawn to citrus, spicy, fruity or floral family.”